5 Partnering Strategies To Help Your IRA Funds Go Farther

 You may not know that a Self-Directed IRA can partner with anyone at the time of initial purchase—even a disqualified person.
 Thus, you can partner with your spouse, a parent, or child to make the initial purchase.

 However, no subsequent business can be conducted with a disqualified person beyond the initial purchase.
 For example, you may partner with your son’s IRA to buy a property, but you still can’t hire his construction firm to build on it.

 Not all the funds used to buy the property have to come from a tax-advantaged retirement savings account.
 You can use your own personal savings or partner your IRA funds with money from a different source.

 For example, you could partner with an investor who makes her living investing in real estate.

 Once again, for the initial purchase, additional funds can come from what would otherwise be a disqualified person, as a child or parent.

 Strategy 3: Partnering with Multiple Parties’ IRAs or Non-IRA Funds

 If you’re interested in large-scale real estate investments, you need a big pool of cash to draw from.
-This is particularly true regarding commercial real estate deals, which can easily reach into the millions.
+This is particularly true regarding commercial real estate deals, which can easily reach the millions.

 While there is no limit to the number of entities with whom you can partner, it might be practical to stick with a number you find manageable.
 If you need advice on this matter, your financial advisor is likely to be a good source.